 If the check engine light comes on and a code reader gives a P1101 trouble code, it is usually the mass airflow MAF, throttle body, or a leak.

 The first thing to check is how dirty the throttle body is, and clean it if necessary.

 Often they can look clean but have dirt or grim somewhere that is causing an issue.

-Using throttle body cleaner, it can be spayed and cleaned up with a rag.
+To clean it use throttle body cleaner; it can be sprayed and cleaned up with a rag.

 Depending on how dirty it is, it may need to be removed and cleaned very well.

 An air leak can also cause issues, with large leaks usually easy to find and mall leaks harder.